What to Do in Paros, Greece: 2 Days of Cycladic Charm

 Parikia

-Parikia is the capital and main port town of Paros where you’ll enter if arriving by ferry, also serving as the standard pick-up and drop-off point for rental vehicles.
-A bustling hub of travelers coming and going, the standout attraction here is undoubtedly the shopping—specifically the jewelry.
-Featuring the best boutique lineup out of any of the Greek islands I explored, you truly can’t go wrong with any storefront you pop into.
+Parikia is the capital and main port town of Paros where you’ll arrive if traveling by ferry, also serving as the standard pick-up and drop-off point for rental vehicles.
+A bustling hub filled with travelers coming and going, the standout attraction here is undoubtedly the shopping—specifically the jewelry.
+Featuring the best boutique lineup of all the Greek islands I explored, you truly can’t go wrong popping into any storefront.
 For some initial direction, my favorites were White in Paros, Locus, Sigalas, Yria Ceramics, and Bizarre Boutique.

-One quintessential Greek souvenir you can’t miss is dupe perfumes formulated using the same French recipes as the name-brand designer offerings you’re likely more familiar with.
-Aromatopoleion Perfumery in Parikia is one such “typou aromata,” selling sweet-scented imitations of labels like Chanel’s Chance for 1/20 of the price—I’m talking only €9 for 30 mL.
+Quintessential Greek souvenirs you can’t miss are dupe perfumes formulated using the same French recipes as name-brand designer offerings.
+Aromatopoleion Perfumery in Parikia is one such “typou aromata,” selling sweet-scented imitations of labels like Chanel’s Chance for 1/20 of the price—or only €9 for 30 mL.

-For a free bit of history, the Frankish Castle just up the road is a recycling project of sorts.
-The structure is more tower than castle in that there’s no interior to explore, but the hodgepodge façade with both rectangular and round stone serves as the main point of interest.
-Crafted out of repurposed fragments from much older structures—instead of quarrying fresh stone, in 1260 the Venetians reused materials from ancient Greek and Roman temples, plus local ruins.
-The Agios Konstantinos church overlooking the harbor around the corner and the ornate Byzantine Panagia Ekatontapiliani in the center of town are worth popping into as well.
+For a bit of free history, the Frankish Castle just up the road is a recycling project of sorts.
+The structure is more tower than castle in that there’s no interior to explore, but the hodgepodge façade formed from both rectangular and round stone serves as the main point of interest.
+Fashioned out of repurposed fragments from much older structures, in 1260 the Venetians reused materials from ancient Greek and Roman temples—plus local ruins—instead of quarrying fresh stone.
+Agios Konstantinos overlooking the harbor around the corner and the ornate Byzantine Panagia Ekatontapiliani in the center of town are worth passing by as well.

 Naoussa

-Paros’s upscale harbor rivaling the allure of Mykonos, Naoussa (also known as Naousa) is the place to be for elevated dinners, sunset cocktails, and parties going well into the early morning.
-Built directly on the water with working fishing boats bobbing nearby, this also serves as the gateway to the nearby beaches of Kolympethres and Monastiri.
-The town is best experienced with no agenda, simply stroll by freshly octopus hanging on the line to dry and pop into any modern cafés or chic boutiques that catch your eye.
+Paros’s upscale harbor rivaling the allure of Mykonos, Naoussa—also known as Naousa—is the place to be for elevated dinners, sunset cocktails, and parties going well into the early morning.
+Built directly on the waterfront with working fishing boats bobbing nearby, this also serves as the gateway to nearby beaches Kolympethres and Monastiri.
+The town is best experienced with no agenda; simply stroll by freshly-caught octopus hanging on the line to dry and pop into any modern cafés or chic boutiques that catch your eye.

 Snack - Tserki

-Just off the water I highly recommend Tserki for a midday cap freddo pick-me-up—I stopped in here multiple times and the consistent line speaks to how silky their frothy drinks are.
-If a sweet treat is calling your name you can’t go wrong with the flavored cookies topped with ganache and assorted crumbles from this posh pastry lab.
+Just off the harbor, I highly recommend Tserki for a midday cap freddo pick-me-up.
+I stopped in multiple times and the consistent line speaks to just how silky their frothy drinks are.
+If a sweet treat is also calling your name, you can’t go wrong with the flavored cookies topped with ganache and assorted crumbles from this posh pastry lab.

 Monastiri Beach